Give the People

 "Give the People" is the third and final single released from EPMD's third album, Business as Usual.
-It peaked at 28 on the Hot Rap Singles.
+It peaked at No. 28 on the Hot Rap Singles chart.

 The song is built around a sample of the O'Jays' "Give the People What They Want".

 Music video

 While there was no music video for the original version, there was a music video for the remix that was released in July 1991 weeks after the single was released.
-The video features EPMD rapping in front of a crowd at a park.
-Images and archive footage of Malcolm X, Jesse Jackson, and racial injustice were featured in the music video.
-Redman (in his earliest appearances) and Public Enemy made cameo appearances.
+The "Give the People" video features EPMD rapping in front of a crowd at a park.
+Featured in this video are images and archive footage of Malcolm X, Jesse Jackson and scenes from other American racial injustice events.
+There are also several cameo appearances by rap artists such as Redman and Public Enemy.